cortexapps/scorecard-library/README.md

 If you'd like to share a scorecard, fork this repository and create a pull request.
 Please keep in mind the following guidelines:

 - Clear any company-specific or otherwise identifiable information from all fields including Descriptions and comments
-- The filename should match the 'tag' field in the cxs file, and file should be kept in a folder matching the 'name' field.
+- The filename should match the 'tag' field in the YAML file, and file should be kept in a folder matching the 'name' field.
+Use the full 'yaml' suffix in the filename.
 You can provide additional documentation in this folder as needed
 - It's ok to use comments in place of custom CQL rules, indicating that users should replace the field with their own corresponding CQL rule

 We really appreciate your help growing this library!